Popular Tamil comedian Vivekh dies | Entertainment

 The actor is survived by wife, two daughters and years ago, Vivekh's teenager son had died.

-On Friday, the actor suffered a cardiac arrest due to acute coronary syndrome and he was treated for it and put on Extracorporeal Membrane Oxygenation support.
+On Friday, the actor suffered a cardiac arrest due to acute coronary syndrome and he was treated for it and put on Extracorporeal Membrane Oxygenation support, a heart-lung assistance machine.

 Vivekh was brought to the hospital in an unconscious state by his family.